niszel-tries/backwards/README.md

 - The window has an unknown message.
 - Something is present behind James during the window-hallway encounter.
 - Something appears in the background of one of Sarah and James's photos.

-NOTE: "[THE MESSAGE — TBD]", the exact monster design/identity, the purpose of the OLD KEY, and the meaning of the yellow car/bandage are intentionally left undecided.

-NOTE: The story currently has some routes that converge into other routes.
-This is preserved exactly as planned rather than changing the branching structure.
+- Sarah recognizes objects associated with her relationship even though she cannot remember the relationship itself.

+---

+CURRENT UNDECIDED ELEMENTS

+- The message written on the window.
+- The exact monster design/identity.
+- The purpose of the OLD KEY.
+- The meaning of the yellow car.
+- The identity/reason for the bandaged driver.
+- The meaning of the strange dents on the other vehicle.
+- What exactly happened to Sarah.
+- What James knows about what happened to Sarah.
+- What is visible in the background of the final photograph.